For either the Mobile Banking website or the Mobile Banking application, you will need a supported device with either a data plan or internet access.

-All standard security features are applied at login including multifactor authentication via one-time PIN and stored keys.
+All standard security features are applied at sign in including multifactor authentication via one-time PIN and stored keys.
 256 bit SSL encryption is used to secure the connection.
-We do not recommend logging into Online and/or Mobile Banking over a Wi-Fi connection if you are not sure it is secure.
-You will also be logged out automatically after 5 minutes of inactivity.
+We do not recommend signing into Online and/or Mobile Banking over a Wi-Fi connection if you are not sure it is secure.
+You will also be signed out automatically after 5 minutes of inactivity.
 For more information on what you can do to protect your information, see the Security Center.

 Secure Socket Layer (SSL) protects data in three key ways:

 DCECU does not charge for Mobile Banking.
 However, depending on the data plan with your wireless provider, you may incur charges when accessing the Internet.
 Please consult your wireless service plan for details, or contact the provider.